angular-schule/angular-cli-ghpages/README.md

 You are free to customise this project according to your needs.
 Please keep the spirit of Open Source alive and use the MIT or a compatible license.

+## Projects based on ngx-deploy-starter

+* [ngx-deploy-npm](https://github.com/bikecoders/ngx-deploy-npm) – Deploy your Angular Package to NPM directly from the Angular CLI! 🚀
+* [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) – Deploy your Angular app to GitHub pages directly from the Angular CLI! 🚀

 ## License
 Code released under the [MIT license](LICENSE).